King Curtis: Move into rock

 Curtis enjoyed playing both jazz and rhythm and blues but decided he would make more money as a rhythm and blues musician.
 In a 1971 interview with Charlie Gillett he said: "I love the authentic rhythm and blues more than anything, and I also like to live well."
 From the 1950s until the mid-1960s, he worked as a session musician, recording under his own name and with others such as The Coasters, with whom he recorded "Yakety Yak" and "Charlie Brown", among others.
 Buddy Holly hired him for session work, during which they recorded "Reminiscing."
 Holly wrote this song, but gave Curtis the songwriting credit for flying down to the session.
 His best-known singles from this period are "Soul Twist"—his highest-charting single, reaching number one on the R&B chart and number 17 on the Billboard pop chart—and "Soul Serenade."
 He provided backing on a number of songs for LaVern Baker, including her 1958 hit single "I Cried a Tear", where his saxophone became "a second voice".

 In 1965 he moved to Atlantic Records and recorded his most successful singles, "Memphis Soul Stew" and "Ode to Billie Joe" (1967).
 In 1966 Curtis recorded 3 songs with Jimi Hendrix, "Linda Lou", "Baby How About You" and "I Can't Take It".
 Unissued, the tapes were later destroyed in a fire at Atlantic's master tape library.
 He worked with The Coasters, and led Aretha Franklin's backing band the Kingpins.
 The Kingpins opened for the Beatles during their 1965 performance at Shea Stadium.
 Curtis produced records, often working with Jerry Wexler and recorded for Groove Records during this period, including the Joe South song "Games People Play" with guitarist Duane Allman.
 One unique session came in 1963, when Curtis provided the honking sax backing for Mad Magazines novelty burping record, "It's a Gas."

 In March 1971 he appeared with Aretha Franklin and the Kingpins at the Fillmore West, which resulted in two live albums: Aretha Live at Fillmore West, and Curtis' own Live at Fillmore West.
-In July 1971, Curtis recorded saxophone solos on "It's So Hard" and "I Don't Wanna Be a Soldier" from John Lennon's Imagine.
+(A Whiter Shade of Pale from this album was used for the opening credit sequence of Bruce Robinson's 1987 film Withnail and I.) In July 1971, Curtis recorded saxophone solos on "It's So Hard" and "I Don't Wanna Be a Soldier" from John Lennon's Imagine.
 Along with the Rimshots, he recorded the original theme song for the 1971 hit television show Soul Train, titled "Hot Potatoes".

 On June 17, 1971, Curtis played at the Montreux Jazz Festival, in the Casino Kursaal, with Champion Jack Dupree, backed by Cornell Dupree on guitar, Jerry Jemmott on bass and Oliver Jackson on drums.
 The recording of the concert was later released as the 1973 album King Curtis & Champion Jack Dupree – Blues at Montreux on the Atlantic label.